funkybooboo/ctf_d_tutorial/README.md

 # Introduction

+CTFd is an easy capture the flag framework.
 This tutorial will guide you through the steps of setting up a CTFd server.
 The CTFd code can be found [here](https://github.com/CTFd/CTFd).
-Online documentation can be found here [here](https://docs.ctfd.io).
+Official online documentation can be found here [here](https://docs.ctfd.io).

+Your first step will be deciding how to host your server.
 You have a few options when it comes to hosting:

-1. You can host 100% free locally, allowing anyone on your network to access your CTF.
+1. Because CTFd is open source, hosting locally is 100% free.
+This allows anyone on your network to access your CTF.

-2. You can also self host publicly, but you will need your own computer to use as a server, and will need to pay if you want a fancy domain name.
+2. You can also self host publicly, but you will want your own computer to use as a server, and will need to pay if you want a domain name.
 This is also a fairly complicated option.

-3. The easist option to host publicly is through CTFd.
-The downside is this should will $10 monthly.
+3. The easist option to host publicly is through CTFd itself.
+The only downside is this will $10 monthly.

-If you want to host through CTFd, you can skip to [Hosting Remotely Through CTFd](#hosting-remotely-through-ctfd).
+If you want to host through CTFd, you can skip installation and head straight to [Hosting Remotely Through CTFd](#hosting-remotely-through-ctfd).

 If you want to host yourself through options 1 and 2, continue to the installation section.